DaBlincx/meme-video-gen/README.md

 You can also change the number of rendering threads in the configuration file to speed up the process.

+### Custom Videos

+You can put custom videos in the General>TempDir folder (see config.ini) and the script will use them instead of downloading videos from the internet/only download the remaining videos needed to reach the target video length.

 ### Used Videos

-The script will move the used videos to the used directory.
+The script will move the used videos to the used directory (if set).

 Maybe I'll add an option to delete them instead in the future.